daily-co/raw-tracks-tools/README.md

 Output goes to a `per-speaker-audio` folder next to the event JSON, or pass `--out` (`-o`) to choose a directory.
 Each file is 48 kHz mono `pcm_s16le`.

 Best input is gapless WAV.
 Record with `enable_raw_tracks_transcoded_audio: wav-48k-mono` so each file is lossless and already gap-filled; then the align step is a pure delay-and-pad with no quality loss.
-Default `.webm` raw-tracks files work too, but they have no duration header, so the shared length falls back to the event-derived track end (a little looser).
+Default `.webm` raw-tracks files work too: they have no duration header, so the tool scans their packets to find the real duration.

+The shared length is `MAX(start offset + duration)` across all tracks, video included, so the aligned WAVs match the full session length even when video ran past the last audio track.

 ## Individual track tools